Columnist Gets it Wrong – Energy Companies Can Help Shape a Cleaner Future

 About The Author

-Megan Barnett Bloomgren is API's vice president for communications.
+Megan Barnett Bloomgren is API's senior vice president for communications.
 She came to API in 2017 after serving as acting deputy chief of staff for the U.S. Department of the Interior, where she directed communications and policy-related actions for the secretary.
 Before joining the administration, Meg was a partner at DCI Group, a public affairs consulting firm in Washington, D.C.
 Prior to DCI, she led strategy and operations for the Institute for 21st Century Energy at the U.S. Chamber of Commerce, which followed positions at the U.S. Energy Department, the White House Council on Environmental Quality and the Environmental Protection Agency.
 Meg is a graduate of La Salle University in Philadelphia.